harith1996/harith1996/README.md

 ### Hi there 👋

-Welcome to my GitHub!
-I'm a data visualization researcher at Aarhus University, Denmark.
+<p>Welcome to my GitHub!
+I'm a data visualization researcher at Aarhus University, Denmark.</p>

-I host all my research on GitHub, and I've featured a few of them below.
-If you're interested in data analytics with visualization, do check them out 😊
+<p>I host all my research on GitHub, and I've featured a few of them below.
+If you're interested in data analytics with visualization, do check them out 😊</p>

 <style type="text/css" rel="stylesheet">
     .vis-img {